beromanowski7/BAE_Armored_Vehicles_Dashboard/README.md

     streamlit run Final_Project_Romanowski.py

-3. Use the sidebar to:
+3. Use the sidebar filter selection pane to:
     - Filter by Country
     - Filter by Vehicle Type
     - Change the Map Style

 4. Click any country marker on the map to view detailed delivery info and images.
-5. Click the 'Download PDF Report' button after a country is selected on the map.
+5. Click the 'Download PDF Report' button *after a country is selected on the map.*

 ## Customization
 Map Tiles: Choose from OpenStreetMap, CartoDB, or Esri WorldStreetMap.